daryllxd/lifelong-learning/android/android-application-development-lynda.md

 Hitting the menu key shows some of the functionality that would otherwise not be seen.

-The preferred method is to code things in XML.
+The preferred method is to code the menu in XML (visual), not Java.

+`mymenu.xml - Type Menu`

+This will be in `res/menu`.

+Figure out where the icons are in `Android/res/drawable-hdpi`.